clojars/infrastructure/README.md

 # Building an AMI

 We build a custom AMI using packer, and apply changes to the AMI with ansible.
-To run packer, call:
+To run packer, call (this assumes you have set up `direnv` as above to use `bin/packer`):

 `scripts/build_ami.sh`